 - Place the grated zucchini in a clean dish towel.
 Twist the top and squeeze to remove excess water.
 Repeat several times and then open the towel so the zucchini can dry while the filling is prepared.1 pound grated zucchini

 - In a medium sized mixing bowl whisk together the eggs, cream, salt, pepper and nutmeg until the mixture is frothy.
-In a smaller bowl toss together both cheeses, the shallot, chives, and potato starch.6 large eggs, ½ teaspoon kosher salt, ¼ teaspoon black pepper, ¼ teaspoon nutmeg, 8 ounces swiss cheese, 2 tablespoon parmesan cheese, ¼ cup shallots, 2 Tablespoon fresh chives, 1 Tablespoon potato starch, 1 cup heavy cream
+In a smaller bowl toss together both cheeses, the shallot, chives, and potato starch.6 large eggs, ½ teaspoon kosher salt, ¼ teaspoon black pepper, ¼ teaspoon nutmeg, 8 ounces swiss cheese, 2 Tablespoon parmesan cheese, ¼ cup shallots, 2 Tablespoon fresh chives, 1 Tablespoon potato starch, 1 cup heavy cream

 - To assemble the quiche, layer ¼ of the cheese mixture followed by ⅓ of the grated zucchini, and repeat ending with the cheese.
 Pour the egg mixture over the zucchini filling.
 Allow the quiche to rest for 3 to 5 minutes to allow the egg mixture to settle into the layers.